-Unlike some towns, Union isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Union are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Union is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Union is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Union who work in office and administrative support (16.34%), sales jobs (10.94%), and management occupations (9.49%).

 Also of interest is that Union has more people living here who work in computers and math than 95% of the places in the US.

 One downside of living in Union is that it can take a long time to commute to work.
 In Union, the average commute to work is 31.42 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.

 Like elsewhere in America, most people in Union use a private automobile to get to work.
 But notably, a substantial number of Union‘s citizens do make use of public transit in their daily commute, primarily riding the bus.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

 The overall education level of Union citizens is substantially higher than the typical US community, as 33.44% of adults in Union have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Union in 2010 was $34,426, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
 This equates to an annual income of $137,704 for a family of four.
 However, Union contains both very wealthy and poor people as well.